 Yes, John Adams predicted that Independence Day would be celebrated with fireworks, parades, sports, and guns!
 How’s that for a prediction come true?

 But also notice that John Adams says Independence Day ought to be celebrated by solemn acts of devotion to God Almighty.
-God, who is the source of all blessings, deserves our worship and thanksgiving today.
-He has given us our liberty, and He has allowed us to live in a nation that has done better than any other in offering opportunity to all and empowering everyone to exercise their rights freely.
+As the source of all blessings, God deserves our worship and thanksgiving today.
+He has given us our liberty, and He has allowed us to live in a nation that has generated more opportunity and human flourishing than any other.